sakilmurad/edafternew/docs/seller-profile/business-profile/logistics.md

 :::

 Select `Logistics Service Provider` and click on `SAVE`.
-The system will get you registred with that logistic provider and creat your account.
+The system will get you registered with that logistic provider and create your account.
 You can manage your shipment through `Dashboard > India Post Dashboard`.